TechnologyClassroom/SetupNotes/os/GNULinux/GNULinux.md

 - [/r/linuxupskillchallenge](https://old.reddit.com/r/linuxupskillchallenge/) is
   a Reddit community built around a 30 day commitment to learning how to manage a webserver.
 This is a reasonable and practical way to learn the fundamentals of system administration.

 - [overthewire](http://overthewire.org/) is a series of games.
   [Bandit](http://overthewire.org/wargames/bandit/) is a game played through SSH.
 Try to get the next level's password by figuring out a command line concept.

 - [Codecademy](https://www.codecademy.com/learn/learn-the-command-line) is a
   great interactive way to learn programming languages for the web.
 They have a quick course on using the UNIX and GNU/Linux command line.
 Expect to spend about an hour on this course and it should be done in one sitting. https://www.codecademy.com/learn/learn-the-command-line

   Other useful courses on Codecademy: Their HTML + CSS course is very quick and useful.
-Their Python 2 course is VERY good.
+Their Python course was good.
+The quality of the free resources seems to have gotten worse over time.

+  To get the most out of Codecademy or any other site like it where there is a text editor that runs code in the browser or a terminal in the browser, make sure you can translate the same concept to your local machine.
+It takes a bit more work to copy and paste and do everything twice, but you do not have to recreate each lesson.
+At the end of each section, make sure that you can locally edit text files, run them through a programming language, run a web server, or run the commands locally on your machine.
+If you skip this important unwritten step, you may realize that you do not actually know how to translate what you learned into a practical skill that you can use on your own computer.

 - [The Linux Foundation](https://training.linuxfoundation.org/linux-courses/system-administration-training)
   has a series of free MOOCs about understanding and learning "Linux" for the